facussc24/Proyecto-barack/README.md

 ## Using the sinóptico editor

-Open `sinoptico.html` and click **Editar** to modify the hierarchy.
-Rows remain visible while editing even with an empty search box, so you can toggle the level checkboxes to quickly hide or show sections.
+After logging in an **Editar sinóptico** link appears on the home page.
+Use it to open `admin_menu.html`, then choose the appropriate option to create, modify or delete nodes.
+The editor embeds `sinoptico.html` so you can adjust the hierarchy directly.
+Rows remain visible while editing even with an empty search box, allowing you to toggle the level checkboxes to quickly hide or show sections.

 ## Agregar clientes